 East Chicago, IN

 Biomarker testing changed my life because if it wasn't for it, I wouldn't be here today.
 It's like my own, personalized treatment.

 Jorge Gomez, MD, of The Mount Sinai Hospital, New York, is not treating all of the patients who appear in these videos.

 It's important for people diagnosed with non-small cell lung cancer to discuss comprehensive biomarker testing with their doctor.
 Learn more, sign up for our monthly newsletter to stay informed, and share these videos with family and friends.

-This campaign was made possible through generous grants from Bristol-Myers Squibb, EMD Serono, and Foundation Medicine.
+This campaign was made possible through generous grants from Bristol-Myers Squibb, EMD Serono, Genentech, and Foundation Medicine.